 A wide array of policies can contribute to emission abatement, eg. energy efficiency regulations, support for research and development of low carbon technologies, and putting a price on carbon.
 Pricing carbon has particular appeal in that it incentivises emitters to cut emissions as cheaply as possible.
 For this reason, carbon pricing is widely seen as an indispensable part of an effective and cost-effective climate change policy package.
-For example, the partners of the International Tax Dialogue - the OECD, the World Bank, the IMF, CIAT (Inter-American Center of Tax Administrations), the European Commission and the Inter-American Development Bank - affirmed at their global conference in Paris in July 2105 that they "share the view that while pricing CO2 emissions alone may not be sufficient to address climate change, it is an essential part of the solution."
+For example, the partners of the International Tax Dialogue - the OECD, the World Bank, the IMF, CIAT (Inter-American Center of Tax Administrations), the European Commission and the Inter-American Development

+Bank - affirmed at their global conference in Paris in July 2015 that they "share the view that while pricing CO_2 emissions alone may not be sufficient to address climate change, it is an essential part of the solution."

-Against this background, this article asks two questions: how do countries currently price carbon (what is the effective carbon rate, ECR), and how do ECRs compare to the minimum rate needed (set at \in 30 per tonne of CO2 for this article) to provide incentives for emissions cuts in line with the 2 degrees Celsius temperature increase target?
+Against this background, this article asks two questions: how do countries currently price carbon (what is the effective carbon rate, ECR), and how do ECRs compare to the minimum rate needed (set at €30 per tonne of CO2 for this article) to provide incentives for emissions cuts in line with the 2 degrees Celsius temperature increase target?
 In short the answers, for 41 countries representing 80% of world energy use in 2012, are as follows:

-60% of CO2-emissions from all energy use in the 41 countries are not subject to an ECR at all, 30% are subject to a rate between zero and \in 30 per tonne of CO2, and 10% to a rate above \in 30 per tonne.
-Hence, 90% of emissions are priced below the low end estimate of the climate cost of CO2-emissions, being \in 30 per tonne, and 60% of CO2-emissions are not priced at all.
+60% of CO2-emissions from all energy use in the 41 countries are not subject to an ECR at all, 30% are subject to a rate between zero and €30 per tonne of CO2, and 10% to a rate above €30 per tonne.
+Hence, 90% of emissions are priced below the low end estimate of the climate cost of CO2-emissions, being €30 per tonne, and 60% of CO2-emissions are not priced at all.

-... increased reliance on carbon pricing will allow more ambitious climate policy and better economic outcomes In road transport, 46% of CO_2 -emissions in the 41 countries face a rate of more than \in 30 per tonne of CO_2 -emissions.
+In road transport, 46% of CO_2 -emissions in the 41 countries face a rate of more than \in 30 per tonne of CO_2 -emissions.
 Outside of road transport, the ECR is zero for 70% of emissions, and 96% of emissions from energy use are subject to an ECR of less than \in 30 per tonne of CO_2 .